 When Can Babies Have Avocado Puree?

-Avocado has a mild flavour and creamy texture that makes it perfect for mixing with a range of purees.
+Its mild flavour and creamy texture make it perfect for mixing with a range of purees.
 Try mixing/pureeing it with

 - Banana Puree / Mashed Banana